Sofoniasabebe/python-challenge/README.md

 * The greatest decrease in profits (date and amount) over the entire period

-The final script both prints the analysis to the terminal and exports a text file with the results.
+The final script prints the analysis to the terminal and exports a text file with the results.

 The script automated a mechanism to gain insights into the company's finances.